fuu0/howto-dect/index.md

 SIP-DECT setups is becoming more accessible.)

-As long as the hardware is functional, you should have nothing to worry about: there are means to reset the configuration even if the seller has not provided the passwords.
+As long as the hardware is functional, you should have nothing to worry about: there are means to [reset the configuration](#factory-reset), even if the seller has not provided the passwords.

 ## Plugging it in: Getting your RFP(s) up and running